complete-dope/fin-models/posts/NBFC.md

 Stage-1 : Loans in which the credit profile hasn't increased much .. they are not risky Stage-2 : Potential to default , underperforming loans, the people involved might default Stage-3	: NPA ( this money is not going to come back )

 Tier-1 Capital : Own money + Equity + Retained earnings , represented in % to the total debt raised
 Tier-2 Capital : Backup Capital ( reserves + debts etc )

+ARC : Asset Reconstruction Company, they buy NPA from bank or from NBFC and are legally (acc. to SARFAESI Act) authorised to not bring in courts in between and have there specialised method of extraction of bad debt/NPA

 # PROS